jmyung/gep-report/README.md

 - Office : Seattle CNCT

 ## JOB
-- Participating in Workshop
+- Participated in Workshop
   - term : 18.6.25 ~ 18.7.6
   - task : Interview with CMP team from Korea
   - result : Understood about epic and acceptance criteria
-- Working on project in CMS (Cluster Manager Service)
+- Worked on project in CMS (Cluster Manager Service)
   - Role : Cluster Provisioning on AWS
     - Discovery of AWS Provisioner using Cloudformation
     - Create resources (VPC, Subnet, EC2, master/worker tagging) stack on AWS